dawsonjon/Chips-2.0/docs/source/language_reference/c_compiler.rst

 The language has been extended to allow components to communicate by sending data through streams.

-Stream I/O is achieved by calling built-in functions with special names.
-Functions that start with the name `input` or `output` are interpreted as "read from input", or "write to output".
+To open an input or an output stream use the built in `input` and `output` functions.
+These functions accept a string argument identifying the name of the input or output.
+They return a file handle that can be passed to the `fgetc`, and `fputc` functions to send or receive data.
+You can also use the file I/O functions defined in `print.h`, `scan.h` and `stdio.h`.

 .. code-block:: c

+    unsigned spam = input("spam");
+    unsigned eggs = input("eggs");
+    unsigned fish = input("fish");
     int temp;
-    temp = input_spam(); //reads from an input called spam temp = input_eggs(); //reads from an input called eggs output_fish(temp);   //writes to an output called fish
+    temp = fgetc(spam); //reads from an input called spam temp = fgetc(eggs); //reads from an input called eggs fputc(temp, fish);   //writes to an output called fish

 Reading or writing from inputs and outputs causes program execution to block until data is available.
 If you don't want to commit yourself to reading and